-Although an air filter is a common need for homes and businesses in Houston, choosing the right filter can present a bit of a challenge.
+Although an air filter is a common need for homes in Houston, choosing the right filter can present a bit of a challenge.
 It is important to recognize that there are different ratings for filters based on the use of the MERV scale.

-Although this might bring TV celebrity Merv Griffin to mind, MERV actually stands for “minimum efficiency reporting value” – a system that rates a filter based on the efficiency with which particulates of various sizes are removed from circulation in a residential or commercial setting.
+Although this might bring TV celebrity Merv Griffin to mind, MERV actually stands for “minimum efficiency reporting value” – a system that rates a filter based on the efficiency with which particulates of various sizes are removed from circulation in a residential setting.

 What Do the Numbers Mean?

 A higher MERV number represents better filtration, but selecting a filter with a MERV of greater than 12 for a home’s central HVAC system can be problematic.
 With a MERV above 12, airflow can be restricted, which can reduce the performance level of your HVAC system while also potentially creating stress for major equipment components.
 Filters with a MERV rating of 13 to 16 are typically intended for medical environments such as hospitals.